 What Is A Multi-Vehicle Accident?

-Some common causes of multi-vehicle accidents in San Diego are:
+There are 8 common causes of multi-vehicle accidents in San Diego.
+They are:

 - Muscle injuries